III. Zip-Scene Conference on Immersive Storytelling

 Moholy-Nagy University of Art and Design, Budapest, Hungary

-(The conference is planned to be organized offline in Budapest)
+(The conference will be organized in hybrid format.)

 Interactive Speculative Narratives – the Speculative Forms of Storytelling and Immersion online, mixed reality mediums, performing arts – during and after COVID-19

 Nicholas Taleb considers the pandemic a “white swan event” - something that has been predicted (e.g. that major pandemics will happen), but whose exact form is unforeseeable and that results in major changes (In contrast he takes ‘black swan events’ as equally influential, but unpredictable).
 The COVID 19 pandemic is such a ‘white swan event’ and one of its consequences is that it made online interactive digital storytelling productions more prevalent, especially, since it was the only form of expression and dialogue with the audience for many creators.